Yuri-stack/Launchstore/ReadMe.md

 ## Features

-- 💻 Buy and sell various products.
+- 🎁 Buy and sell various products.
 - 🆙 Through an administrative platform, manage users and their products.
+- 💻 Login and Logout of users

 ## Get Started
 <b> You must have already installed </b>